larrylp2/reddit_graph_analysis/README.md

 ![image](https://media.github-dev.cs.illinois.edu/user/11993/files/7c7d0e4c-d5bb-4f52-8454-46a251b48522)
 Enter the command, followed by the output location, then the seconds to simulate, typically from 1000 to 2000, and enter picture size

-`switch`: Switch to another graph.
+`Switch`: Switch to another graph.
 The current graph will be erased and you can enter the directory to a new dataset

-`exit`: Exit
+`Exit`: Exit

 ## Testing
 To build the test: